IMx: On Our Worst Behavior

 In 1992, Immature released their debut album, On Our Worst Behavior, on September 22.
-The album featured singles "Da Munchies", "I Wanna Know U That Way" and "Tear It Up (On Our Worst Behavior)" which also appeared on the soundtrack for the animated film Bébé's Kids, in which Houston provided his voice for the character Khalil.
+The album featured singles "Da Munchies", "I Wanna Know U That Way", "Be My Girl" and "Tear It Up (On Our Worst Behavior)" which also appeared on the soundtrack for the animated film Bebe's Kids, in which Houston provided his voice for the character Khalil.

 Although the album failed to make it onto any of Billboard's charts, their song "Tear It Up (On Our Worst Behavior)" managed to make it onto Billboard's Hot R&B/Hip-Hop Songs, peaking at number 29.

 Playtyme Is Over

 Immature released their second album, Playtyme Is Over, on August 2, 1994, after signing a deal with MCA Records.
 The album featured singles "Never Lie" (their biggest hit), "Constantly" and "I Don't Mind".

 In the United States, Playtyme Is Over peaked at number 88 on the Billboard 200 and peaked at number 26 on Billboard's Top R&B/Hip-Hop Albums.